 Also each structural youth organisations must submit an annual report which entails among others a financial and an activity report.

 Several organisations provide information, pedagogical material, tools, …for teachers, trainers and non-formal education workers and youth-workers.
+Some examples:

 The Power of your Voice (De kracht van je stem)